Skip to Content

 Are pellet stoves safe for people with respiratory conditions?

 Yes.
 Traditional forms of fuel-based heating can produce emissions that trigger or worsen respiratory condition symptoms.
-Carbon, soot, dust, and other particles can be harmful to the lungs, throat, eyes, and breathing tract.
+Carbon, soot, dust, and other particles can harm the lungs, throat, eyes, and breathing tract.

-If you stand too close to an open fire, smoke burns your eyes.
+Smoke burns your eyes if you stand too close to an open fire.
 It has the same effect when you breathe it, but this happens inside the body.

 Pellet stoves are safer compared to traditional heating.
 Fans move the majority of harmful particles away from the air you breathe.
 Unlike an open fire or fuel heating, there is little else but hot air.